webrage/hackland-cnc/Machine.md

   * Make sure you have you USB stick

 ### Troubleshooting / Issues
-Refer to Cam's list of current issues on his [website](https://hackingismakingisengineering.wordpress.com/mechmate-74-hackland-user-guide/#troubleshooting).
+* Refer to Cam's list of current issues on his [website](https://hackingismakingisengineering.wordpress.com/mechmate-74-hackland-user-guide/#troubleshooting).
-Send an email to <mechmate74@gmail.com>
+* Send an email to <mechmate74@gmail.com>
+  * an issue is discovered *- whether or not it is resolved*
+  * if you do not leave the CNC router in a working state for any reason

 ### Recommended Links